metasloth/elhg-discord/README.md

 * Replace BOT_TOKEN with the "secret" value of your discord app and BOT_LOG_CHANNEL_ID with the id of a text channel for the bot to log its activity.
 * Install the node depencies with `npm install`
+* Verify sqlite3 is installed on your system

 ### Adding to Servers
 Edit the following url, replacing BOT_ID with the client id of your discord app: